Lecture 1: the Limits to Life

 In developing countries, rapid population growth has meant that agriculture has expanded, leading to increased emissions of methane and nitrous oxide, often exacerbated by changes in land use.
 Waste recycling infrastructure is generally lacking, and more pollutants flow directly into the environment.

-Methane and Nitrous Oxide: Regional Patterns
+13 Methane and Nitrous Oxide: Regional Patterns

 Looking at global patterns, Southeast Asia, South America, and China stand out for methane and nitrous oxide emissions.
 Livestock, mainly cattle, are the major methane source in South America.
 In Southeast Asia and China, the main sources are extensive rice farming (which under anaerobic conditions releases methane) and fertiliser use.

-Waste Management and Pollution
+14 Waste Management and Pollution

-Undernourishment and Deforestation
+15 Undernourishment and Deforestation

 Undernourishment is highest in regions with the fastest population growth, due to a lack of resources to support large families.
 Again, this links back to poverty and education.

-Science Research and GDP
+16 Science Research and GDP

 Scientific research is most intense in countries with the highest gross domestic product (GDP).
-South Africa is almost unique on the continent for its scientific output, but remains far behind countries in the global north.
+South Africa is almost unique on the continent for its scientific output, but remains far behind countries in the Global North.

-Setting the Scene for the Module
+17 Setting the Scene for the Module

-Looking Ahead
+18 Looking Ahead

-For the rest of the module, I’ll talk about climate change, ocean acidification, the nitrogen cycle, the phosphorus cycle, global freshwater use, and biodiversity loss.
+For the rest of the module, I will talk about climate change, ocean acidification, the nitrogen cycle, the phosphorus cycle, global freshwater use, and biodiversity loss.
 Each of these issues has major consequences for how stressed plants are within the environment, as human impacts on planetary boundaries indirectly produce the environmental stresses plants experience.

 Thus, we will examine how plants perceive stress, the physiological and ecological effects of stress, and how plants cope with these challenges.
 That will be our focus for the rest of the module.